 How Harmful is Teeth Grinding?

 In more severe cases, chronic teeth grinding can result in fracturing, loosening, or even loss of teeth.
 The chronic grinding can actually wear teeth down completely.
 This could also mean bridges, crowns, root canals, implants, partial dentures and full dentures may be needed.
-It can also affect your jaw and cause TMJ (temporomandibular joint dysfunction).
+It can also affect your jaw and cause TMD (temporomandibular joint dysfunction).
 This is the joint that is located at the base of the skull in front of the ear structure that connects the lower jaw and upper jaw.

 How do I Stop Grinding my Teeth?

 In severe cases, your dentist will fit you for a mouthguard.
 You will need to wear this guard while you are sleeping to protect your teeth.
 If you think your teeth grinding may be triggered by stress, talk to your dentist and see if there are other options you can take.

 Other tips that may help you stop teeth grinding are;

 - Avoid food and drinks with an excessive amount of caffeine, especially close to bedtime such as coffee, colas, chocolate, etc.

 - Do not chew on pencils or pens and avoid chewing gum.
 The repetitive motion can cause stress on the jaw and therefore can cause teeth grinding automatically.

 - If you catch yourself clenching or grinding your teeth during the day, be sure to stop yourself.
 You can try positioning the tip of your tongue between your teeth to relax your jaw muscles.